innovation-first/paradox-innovation/content/posts/duckdb/index.md

 #### We want smaller ones

 We often see the big data curve showing the exponential growth of global world data volumes.
 Looking at this curve, one might quickly feel overwhelmed and think, "Ahhh, I need more compute power, always more!"
-But in reality, this curve doesn't concern most people.
+But in reality, **this curve doesn't concern most people**.

 To temper this daunting curve, let's play the curve game ourselves and introduce a few of our own.
 Note that these curves come from the above-mentioned conference and are based on feedback from BigQuery users.

 The first curve shows that MongoDB, the most popular NoSQL database, is actually on the decline and never really reached the popularity of MySQL/PostgreSQL databases.
 The second curve demonstrates that a large majority of users don't have massive amounts of data.
-To give you an idea, the vast majority of customers have less than 1TB of data, and the median is around 100GB.
+To give you an idea, the vast majority of **customers have less than 1TB of data, and the median is around 100GB**.

 ![IMAGE ALTERNATIVE TEXT](smaller_ones.png#center)